Deferred- What's Next?

-There a few things that are in your control that you can do to increase Regular Decision (RD) admissions chances.
+There are a few things you can do to increase Regular Decision (RD) admissions chances.

 In January, when the holidays have passed and regular decision applications are submitted, follow up with the admissions office.
 But before you communicate with the college, make sure the college is open to hearing from you.
 Check the deferral letter or visit the college’s website to learn their specific policy.
 Some colleges are quite clear that they do not want calls, emails, or additional materials from deferred applicants.

 Stanford University asks that students answer three specific questions while the University of Michigan discourages any additional information.
 Other colleges welcome communication in the form of a call, new information, and letters of recommendation.

 Figure out a plan and respond based on the college’s policy.